qLSLab/ExTaxsI/README.md

 To install external libraries open terminal;

 if you are a conda user, run the following command:
-* conda create - -name myenv - -file requirements.txt
+* conda create --name extaxsi --file requirements.txt --channel default --channel etetoolkit

 otherwise, run the following command:
 * pip install -r requirements.txt

-To install etetoolkit package with conda run in your new environment:
-* conda install -c etetoolkit ete3

 **3- CUSTOMIZE YOUR SETTINGS:**